 Thin out your pasta using a pasta machine.
 Start by cutting the big sheets into 2-inch(ish) wide ribbons.
 This means making 2 cuts along the sheets.
 This should yield you about 12 2-foot strips.
 Run them through the pasta machine.
 I go to the 8 setting, one shy of the very thinnest setting.
 The sheets should almost be translucent.
 Cut the strips into manageable rectangles roughly 4-inches in length.

-Pre-cook the pasta: Fill a large bowl with cold water and a few glugs of olive oil.
+To pre-cook the pasta, fill a large bowl with cold water and a few glugs of olive oil.
 Place a large flour sack or cotton dish towel across one of your counters.
 Salt your pot of boiling water generously.
 Ok, now you are ready to boil off your pasta.
 Believe it or not, you are on the home stretch.
 Place a handful of the pasta rectangles into the boiling water to cook (I've found I can get away with about 20 at a time), fish them out (I use a pasta claw) after just 15-20 seconds, don't over cook.
 Transfer them immediately to the cold olive-oil water for a quick swim and cool-off.
 Remove from the cold water bath and place flat and neat on the cotton towel.
 It is ok for them to overlap, I don't have a problem with the sheets sticking typically.
 Repeat until all your pasta is boiled.

-Pull it all together.
 Ladle a bit of the sauce into the bottom of the prepared baking dish.
 Cover the bottom with a layer of pasta sheets.
 Now a thin layer of sauce, and a bit of cheese.
 Go for another layer of pasta, then sauce, then pasta again, then sauce and cheese.
 Keep going until you've used up all the sauce and pasta.
 You want to finish with a layer of pasta.
 Top with the last of the sauce and the very last of the cheese so you have a nice cheesy top.

 Bake until everything is melted and fragrant, 35 minutes or so.
 Let it sit for 10 minutes before serving, so everything has a chance to set up a bit.
 Dust with parmesan and a bit of slivered basil.